jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott
   - In a nutshell: intermediate course in (Newtonian) Mechanics
 - **University Physics III** taught by Prof. Pawel Klimas
-  - In a nutshell: fundamentals of electricity and magnetism
+  - In a nutshell: electricity and magnetism

 ## 2021/1
 - **University Physics II** taught by Prof. Paulo J. Liebgott
-  - In a nutshell: oscillations, heat and thermodynamics, etc.
+  - In a nutshell: rotations, oscillations, heat, etc.

 ## 2020/2
 - **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha